-If your public lighting activity involves decommissioning lighting equipment, you must dispose of that equipment prior to VEEC creation in a waste disposal facility of a class determined by us.
-Table 6 sets out the class of waste disposal facilities we have determined as suitable for lighting equipment decommissioned under the program.
+If your activity involves the decommissioning of mercury containing equipment, you must dispose of that equipment prior to certificate creation in the waste disposal facility set out in Table 6 below.

 Table 6: Recycling requirements for lighting equipment

 Type of lighting equipment Eligible disposal facilities Mercury-containing equipment: Lamps that use mercury for their operation and any other lighting equipment potentially contaminated with mercury as a result of in-house recycling or disassembling attempts A licensed recycling facility 2 : A facility licensed by the EPA to accept D121 waste for the purpose of recycling at that facility (i.e. has a license with treatment code R4 for D121 waste)